• Skip to primary navigation

 A tray of parmesan roasted potato wedges.

-In one of the restaurants I used to cook in, we made these unbelievable roasted potato wedges.
-They were most definitely fried (which of course always makes things delicious), but it was the treatment the potatoes received after their float in the fryer that really made them stand out.
-Once they were fried, they were tossed in a little oil, butter, raw garlic, and fresh herbs.
-This recipe for Parmesan Potato Wedges is loosely based on that recipe, only easier!
-After all, time is of the essence during that dinner hour.
+This recipe was inspired by one of the restaurants where I used to cook, where we made unbelievable roasted potato wedges.
+They were most definitely deep-fried (which, of course, always makes things delicious), but it was the treatment the potatoes received after their float in the fryer that really made them stand out.
+Once they were fried, they were tossed in a little oil, fresh garlic and herbs.
+Just like some other restaurant-inspired recipes on this website (take, for example, Honey and Cumin Roasted Carrots and Sour Cream and Onion Mashed Potatoes), the idea for these Parmesan Potato Wedges came from those unforgettable ones at a short-lived, funky restaurant on the Cambridge side of the Charles River.

 The Best Potato for Wedge Fries

 Without a doubt, the russet potato is the winner here.
 Russets bake up crispy on the outside and creamy on the inside.
 Will this recipe "work" with potatoes other than russets?
-Technically, they just won't be as good.
+Sure, but if given the choice, go with russet potatoes.

 How to Safely Cut Wedge Fries

-Cutting the potato wedges is quite simple, but there is a safe way and an unsafe way to do it!
+Safety first, always!
+Cutting the potato wedges is quite simple, but there are safe and unsafe ways to do it!

 To safely cut the wedges: